MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/catch-weight-processing.md

 ### Inbound warehouse processing

 - Receiving license plates requires that weights be assigned during registration, because weight information isn't supported as part of the advance ship notice.
 When catch weight tag processes are used, the tag number must be manually assigned per catch weight unit.
-- Inbound quality check work is not supported for catch weight products.
-If configured, the quality check work is skipped.
+- Inbound quality check work isn't supported for catch weight products.
+If configured, the quality check work will be skipped.

 ### Inventory and warehouse operations